Skip to main content

 What damages can be recovered in a NC wrongful death case?

-Damages can include medical and funeral expenses, the deceased's lost income and future earning capacity, pain and suffering the deceased experienced before death, loss of the deceased's companionship and guidance, and in some cases punitive damages.
+Damages can include medical and funeral expenses (subject to a $4,500 or 50%-of-net cap from wrongful death proceeds), the deceased's lost income and future earning capacity, pain and suffering the deceased experienced before death, loss of the deceased's companionship and guidance, and in some cases punitive damages.
 The personal representative recovers these damages on behalf of all eligible beneficiaries.

 Does contributory negligence apply to wrongful death claims in NC?

 Yes.
 North Carolina's contributory negligence rule applies even in wrongful death cases.
 If the insurance company can prove the deceased was even partially at fault for the accident, it can bar the family from recovering any compensation.
-This makes wrongful death cases in NC particularly challenging without legal representation.
+However, the last clear chance doctrine may allow recovery even when the deceased was contributorily negligent, if the defendant had a final opportunity to avoid the harm and failed to use it.

 What is the difference between a wrongful death claim and a survival action in NC?

 A wrongful death claim compensates the family for their losses after the death (lost income, loss of companionship, etc.).
 A survival action compensates the estate for the deceased's own losses before death, such as pain and suffering, medical expenses, and lost wages between the injury and death.
-These are two separate legal claims that can be filed together.
+In practice, NC's wrongful death statute (§ 28A-18-2) incorporates the pre-death suffering element, so most NC wrongful death cases do not require a separately pled survival action.